RS181/Projeto_Elm-/README.md

 This is left folded over the output using whatever accumulator type you need in order to transform the output.

+# Example Renderer
+In the file `Test.elm` you can find a definition of a `renderer` that allows the tagging of documents that is close to the tagging method in HTML.

 > [!NOTE]
 > This version allows the same functionality has the original , but it allows the tagging of documents as a whole instead of only tagging Strings.
-This changes were made to adjust to the need of having a more flexibel control of tags.To be more specific , this librabry was made to enhance the UI experience of another project named [haskelite](https://github.com/pbv/haskelite) made by Pedro Vasconcelos .
+This changes were made to adjust to the need of having a more flexibel control of tags.To be more specific , this library was made to enhance the UI experience of another project named [haskelite](https://github.com/pbv/haskelite) made by Pedro Vasconcelos .